 |Specifications||Apache RR 310S|

-The new Apache RR 310S motorcycle will be propelled by a 313cc, single-cylinder liquid-cooled engine with a reverse cylinder layout.
-This motor is the same unit that will also power the upcoming BMW G310R streetfighter and the G310 GS adventure motorcycle.
-Featuring fuel-injected technology, this powertrain is capable of producing a maximum power output of 34bhp at 9,500rpm along with a peak torque of 28Nm at 7,500rpm.
-This engine has been tuned to deliver power output to meet the need of a fully-faired motorcycle.
-Power will be transmitted to the rear wheels via a six-speed gearbox.
+Power on the fully-faired motorcycle will come from the 313cc, single-cylinder, liquid-cooled engine with a reverse cylinder layout.
+This is the same powertrain that also powers the BMW’s upcoming G310R naked streetfighter and G310 GS adventure motorcycle.
+This fuel-injected, single-cylinder engine is calibrated to churn out a maximum power output of 34bhp at 9,500rpm along with a peak torque of 28Nm at 7,500rpm.
+It is expected that TVS could calibrate the power delivery in the engine in line with the bike’s character.
+For power transmission, it will use a six-speed gearbox.

-For suspension mechanism of the bike comprises of telescopic forks at the front and monoshock absorber at the rear.
-The braking duties will be carried out by disc brakes at both end.
-It will be further assisted by dual-channel ABS (Anti-Lock Braking System) as optional.
+Suspension mechanism of the bike comprises a telescopic fork at front and monoshock absorber at rear.
+Stopping power will come from disc brakes at both the ends and it will further receive an optional anti-lock-braking system.
 Read – TVS Apache, Star City Plus, Sport Get Top Honors at J.D.
 Power 2017

 The new fully faired motorcycle will be capable to attain a top speed of around 150-160kmph.

 In terms of fuel efficiency, TVS 300cc fully-faired bike is estimated to return decent mileage between 25km/l to 28km/l within city and around 36km/l on highways.